 Endgame that maybe you didn’t know

-Marvel Studios has revealed a dozen details of Avengers: Endgame in the book The Making of the Marvel Cinematic Universe
+Marvel Studios has revealed a dozen secrets from the movie Avengers: Endgame in the book The Making of the Marvel Cinematic Universe

-First published on October 19, 2021, The Story of Marvel Studios: The Making of the Marvel Cinematic Universe is the first authoritative look at the making of the Infinity Saga from Marvel, beginning with Hombre de Hierro of 2008 and ends with Spider-Man: Far From Home of 2019.
-In particular, the book of Marvel Studios contains a wealth of fascinating, behind-the-scenes information about Avengers: Endgame, which has been immortalized as the crown jewel of the MCU Phase 3.

-From Endgame’s final battle sequence, which took 16 weeks to design, to Tony Stark’s clandestine funeral scene (Robert Downey Jr.), The Story of Marvel Studios is a goldmine of MCU information.
-Therefore, here you have top 10 secrets and behind-the-scenes stories that Marvel has revealed from the filming of Avengers: Endgame.

 The title of Avengers: Endgame changed twice